 To learn to read is to light a fire; every syllable that is spelled out is a spark.
 Victor Hugo

 The research into reading strategies has redefined the way reading is taught in our classrooms.
-Children and teens are becoming active and enthusiastic participants as they interact with texts.
+Children are becoming active and enthusiastic readers as they interact with texts.
 There are a number of reasons for these changes.
-Students are encouraged to read texts that are part of their world such as graphic novels, young adult literature, and media along with the more traditional literary texts.
+Students are encouraged to read texts that are part of their world such as graphic texts, information-based texts, and media texts along with the more traditional literary texts.
 They have more opportunities for purposeful talk with peers about the texts they are reading.
 And they are learning strategies that proficient readers use to make sense of what they are reading.

 Reading Rockets Website has an excellent article by Adler, C.R.
 Seven Strategies to Teach Students Text Comprehension.